aji-pratama/learn2code.js/README.md

 ## Apps

-- The apps have 2 output type
+- The Apps have 2 output type
     - **console output**
     - **web output**
 - The `answer_code` need to click button `Run` to validate the `answer_code`